How to buy shares online

 Updated

-Before you launch into stock investments, you should first make a plan.
+Before you launch into the stock market, you should first make a plan.
 You can do this by asking yourself a few basic questions around three main topics:

-1. Goals: What are your objectives?
+1. Goals: What are your investment objectives?
 What is your timeframe?

 2. Time: How much time do you want to spend managing your investments?